 A cancer diagnosis for your pet can be incredibly scary.
 No matter his or her age or health history, it can still be a shock to hear this news from your veterinarian.
 And while we can’t ever definitely answer the question “Will my dog get cancer in their lifetime?”, we can share some important insight into what may cause cancer in dogs and the dog breeds prone to cancer.

 Just like humans, cancer in dogs is a very common health risk that they may develop at some point in their life.
 While you can’t always prepare for such health risks, extensive research has determined which specific dog breeds are more prone to developing this disease than others.
-It is important to understand and continue to educate yourself on this matter so that you’ll be better able to recognize early signs and take the necessary steps toward treatment.
+It is important to understand and continue to educate yourself on this matter to better recognize early signs and take the necessary steps toward treatment.

 Here are the top 5 dog breeds prone to cancer:

 Rottweilers are known for their amazing companionship and loyalty to their owners.
 Unfortunately, they are one of the breeds most likely to get cancer.
 With a lifespan of 8 to 11 years, Rottweilers, as they get older, tend to naturally develop major health problems.
 Some of these health problems include hip dysplasia, bone cancer, elbow dysplasia, and gastric torsion.
 Despite a higher risk of developing some form of cancer in their lifetime, we can’t ignore the affection they show to their family members – young and old.

 Bernese Mountain Dog